Ixonal/UsingJs/README.md

 Dependencies may be described using either a string (as above) or an object of the following form:

     {
       src: "Test",                  //source string as above                        (string, required)
       type: "js or css",            //the type of file ("js" by default)           (string, optional)
       noExtension: true || false,   //whether or not to add an extension           (boolean, optional)
       conditionally: condition,     //whether or not to register this dependency   (boolean, optional)
       dependsOn: "Something"        //A file on which this dependency is dependent (string, dependency, or array of either, optional)
-      backup: "alternate/location" //backup source location                       (string, optional) }
+      backup: "alternate/location", //backup source location                       (string, optional)
+      name: "importName",           //name of the import                           (string, optional)
+      exports: "someObj",           //name of the global property considered to be (string, optional)
+                                    //exported from the referenced module
+    }

 **Of Note:**